BREAKING ALERT! Magazine Ban Struck Down & Ruled Unconstitutional! Supreme Court Now Set To Weigh In

 Quick Summary

-The Benson v.
-United States ruling declared D.C.'s ban on magazines holding over 10 rounds unconstitutional, citing their common use and Second Amendment protection.
-This decision creates a circuit split, making Supreme Court review of similar cases like Duncan v.
-Bonta more likely.
+The `Benson v.
+United States` ruling declared D.C.'s ban on magazines holding over ten rounds unconstitutional, classifying them as Second Amendment-protected arms in common use.
+This decision conflicts with other circuit rulings, creating a 'circuit split' that significantly increases the likelihood of Supreme Court review for similar cases like `Duncan v.
+Bonta`.

 Chapters